elcicd/el-CICD-docs/tutorial.md

 **Figure 4**
 _Entering `test-cicd` for the PROJECT_ID when kicking off the Onboarding Pipeline_

 It is strongly suggested that you follow the logs of the build to see what is happening.
-You can do this by clicking the bulding number when it appears, and then clicking `Console Output` on the left hand side fo the screen to follow the build logs in real time.
+You can do this by clicking the build number when it appears, and then clicking `Console Output` on the left hand side fo the screen to follow the build logs in real time.

 In summary, the pipeline will do the following: